avidbots/flatland/docs/core_functions/model_plugins.rst

 Simulation Time
 ---------------
 Using the launch file provided, ROS will be configured to use simulation time.
-One can use ros::Time::now() to get the current time.
+One can use rclcpp::Time::now() to get the current time.
 Simulation time can be obtained from the timekeeper object, as well as other time related information such as step size.